alopatindev/vim-scaladoc/README.md

 # Requirements

 This plugin requires VIM be compiled with +python.
+Python 3 should be installed.
 The plugin has been tested on Mac and Linux.
 If you are using Windows, go sit in the corner and think about what you have done :)

 # Installation